Football Association of Singapore: Singapore Sports School

-Singapore Sports School’s Football Academy focuses on holistic development of student-athletes and strives to provide a comprehensive football development programme consisting of local and overseas exposures through competitions and training exchanges.
-SSS recently extended their training base to Europe so as to expose the student-athletes to different playing styles and experiences.
-Their collaboration with a sports school in Berlin in Olympiapark provides the student-athletes the opportunity to be attached to Bundesliga club Hertha BSC.
-The knowledge and experience gained from such attachments with youth players in a world-class youth development setup is second to none.
-SSS is currently being coached by Singapore icon Isa Halim and also Hafis Abu Sujad.
+Singapore Sports School's Football Academy focuses on holistic development of student-athletes and strives to provide a comprehensive football development programme consisting of local and overseas exposures through competitions and training exchanges.
+SSS extended their training base to Europe so as to expose the student-athletes to different playing styles and experiences.
+SSS is currently being coached by former Singapore international Isa Halim.

 Unleash The Roar!

 On 9 March 2021, Singapore launched a national football project called Unleash the Roar!, in line with the goal set by the FAS to qualify for the 2034 FIFA World Cup which garnered both praise and criticism from the football fraternity that failed the Goal 2010 project that was first mooted in 1998.
 Since the start of the project, a total of 12 school football academies have been established, of which two have dedicated programmes for girls.
 Unleash the Roar! aims to rally Singaporeans, inspire the next generation to create a safe, disciplined and professional sporting ecosystem.
-This project will provide talented Singaporeans a shot at a professional career at the highest levels of the sport and raise the bar for Singapore’s national football teams.
+This project will provide talented Singaporeans a shot at a professional career at the highest levels of the sport and raise the bar for Singapore's national football teams.
 This vision of Unleash the Roar! is based on involvement of government agencies including the Ministry of Culture, Community & Youth (MCCY) and the Ministry of Education (MOE), alongside Sport Singapore (SportSG), FAS, the football fraternity, corporate Singapore, and Singaporeans.

 In 2025, former national footballer, Kadir Yahaya was appointed as director of football.

 Singapore Youth League

 On 6 February 2024, in a boost for large-scale talent development and identification, Singapore Youth League (SYL) was officially launched.

-The league, an initiative under the Unleash the Roar!, is Singapore’s inaugural nation-wide elite youth football competition and is set to feature over 200 registered teams from 52 clubs and academies across various age groups.
+The league, an initiative under the Unleash the Roar!, is Singapore's inaugural nation-wide elite youth football competition and is set to feature over 200 registered teams from 52 clubs and academies across various age groups.